 So what’s this all about?

-Men report a higher number of experiences of “love at first sight” than women do, and they also report having had more experiences of unreciprocated love than women do – which means men are more willing to fall in love during what we used to call “courtship” than women are.
+Men report a higher number of experiences of “love at first sight” than women do.
+They also report having had more experiences of unreciprocated love than women do.
+This means men are more willing to fall in love during what we used to call “courtship” than women are.
 (Courtship is all about getting to know and like a partner, not necessarily about falling in love or making a man fall in love.)

-Obviously falling in love with an unsuitable partner may have a higher potential price for a woman than a man.
+Obviously falling in love with an unsuitable partner may have a higher potential price (pregnancy and abandonment) for a woman than a man.
 These consequences have changed over time but still range from social exclusion or oppression to unsupported pregnancy.

 What does this imply for relationships, and for any woman trying to please a man, or to get a man to like her, or indeed trying to get a man to fall in love with her?